kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/05_reuse_code.md

   val server = embeddedServer(Netty, host = host, port = port) //...
 ```

-One may inline the `host` and `port` variables to simplify the code above.
+We can inline the `host` and `port` variables to simplify the code above.

 ## Running the App